The Tuning Meditation DEEP LISTENING® AND Community SOUNDING INTENSIVE

 ‘IF IT HAS A SPIRITUAL COMPONENT, I’M VERY GLAD.
 IT’S BECAUSE WE’RE NOT LISTENING TO ONE ANOTHER THAT THINGS ARE IN A MESS.’ -PAULINE OLIVEROS, The NEW YORK TIMES

-:: Deep Listening® :: a listening practice created by renowned composer Pauline Oliveros.
-Oliveros own intention of 'listening to everything it is possible to listen to all the time,' becomes embodied through the shared experience of listening and sounding the text scores of her Sonic Meditations and Deep Listening pieces.
+Deep Listening® in this context refers to a listening practice created by renowned composer Pauline Oliveros 1932-2016.
+Oliveros' own intention of 'listening to everything it is possible to listen to all the time,' becomes embodied through the shared experience of listening and sounding her text scores, Sonic Meditations and Deep Listening pieces.

 This practice can inspire interpretations in other modalities such as the the deeply listening body of Heloise Gold, and the dream work of Ione

 The Certificate Program established by Pauline Oliveros and Ione as an Online Portal will continue from the Center for Deep Listening, at Renssaelar in NY.

 I facilitate gatherings of one to three hours, to explore the sounding and listening meditations of Pauline Oliveros, especially The Tuning Meditation.